About Us

 do it

-Building power for our generation requires political engagement at every level: Registering voters, getting out the vote, passing progressive policy, and training new leaders.
-We do it all, we do it well, and we make it fun.
+Building power for our generation requires political engagement at every level: Registering voters, getting out the vote, passing policies that young people care about, and training new leaders.
+We do it all, we do it well, and we make it fun through a multi-pronged approach: organizing communities of young people across the state to recognize their power, mobilizing them to utilize their power, breaking down systemic barriers to accessing power, and electing young, empowered leaders into office.

 We’ve been at it since 2006, but we still feel like we’re just getting started.
-So far, our results speak for themselves: We’ve registered nearly 200,000 young people to vote and turn those voters out at rates much higher than their peers in local, state, and national elections alike!
-We’ve trained hundreds of young leaders, who are doing big things across the state and the country.
-And we’ve passed policies like the Colorado Votes Act, Student Loan Servicer Accountability Act, Climate Action Plan, and so many more.
+So far, our results speak for themselves: We’ve registered close to 250,000 young people to vote and turn those voters out at rates much higher than their peers in local, state, and national elections alike!
+We’ve trained hundreds of young leaders who are doing big things across the state and the country.
+And we’ve passed policies like the Colorado Votes Act, Student Loan Servicer Accountability Act, and so many more.

 Our Approach

-We know our generation—as the largest voting bloc in Colorado—is powerful.
-And we know our efforts to activate that power work: voter turnout rates for young people doubled from 2010 to 2018.
+We know our generation, as the largest voting bloc in Colorado, is powerful.
+And we know our efforts to activate that power work: young people we register to vote or engage in our issue advocacy work, have turned out to vote 10-15 points higher than overall youth turnout in the state since 2020!
 As New Era continues to grow, so will young Coloradans’ engagement in our democracy.
 And in this case, we’re pretty confident that correlation equals causation.

 We have a successful track record because we’re persistent.
 We talk to tens of thousands of young people every year, making sure they know how, where, and when to vote.
-We follow up with texts and emails to answer their questions and make sure they know the value of their voice.
-And then we keep them engaged year-round, holding elected officials accountable, passing policy, and getting their peers involved.
+And then (since we know voting won’t be the only thing that saves us) we strive to facilitate that political home by keeping them engaged year-round, holding elected officials accountable, passing policy, and getting their peers involved.
 We train our generation to become champions around the issues that impact all of us.
+Our political home exists to build power for the long term, and our hope is that one day, young people will maintain the house for generations to come.

 Inspired?
 Join us.